UACES Facebook

 On the flip side, if I have multiple does or large quantities of milk to collect, my hands will wear completely out without my small hobby farm milking machine.
 It works using a vacuum seal to gently suction milk from the teat into a collection jar.
 These units can be ordered online.
 Look for units that are easy to clean because proper sanitation protocols are necessary to keep milk safe.
 Most come with a glass jar with screw on metal lid and plastic tubing.
 Be sure to order an extra lid and tube set as repeated cleaning causes the tubing to discolor and the lid to rust over time.
 Once this happens, replace them with a new lid and tubing or more frequently per your machine’s instruction manual.

-In the video below, I am using my original lid and tubing (about 4 years old) to collect a small amount of milk for soap making.
+I use my original lid and tubing (about 4 years old) to collect a small amount of milk for soap making.
 I sanitized the lid and tubing prior to and after use even though this milk will not be consumed to ensure that I did not introduce bacteria onto my does teat.
 You can see the slight rust on the lid rim and the tubing is no longer completely transparent.
 I replaced them this year with a new set that I use only for milk that will be processed for food products.

 I hope these tips give you some food for thought when considering dairy goats in building your self-sufficiency plan.
 I certainly enjoy mine and love to see kids showing them as 4-H projects.
 They truly are a multi-purpose animal.